duncangh/FSA/README.md

 #### The primary purpose of this project is to facilitate the transfer of SEC EDGAR Filings' Financial Data into custom financial statement analysis models.

+# Financial Statements
 At present, I have extracted the Income Statement, Balance Sheet and Statement of Cash Flows from the 10-K filings of 68 S&P 500 companies.
 The statements are stored in .pkl format in order to provide for streamlined conversion into pandas objects.

 While a centralized database of pandas friendly financial statements is nice; it doesn't represent any signifcant progress.
 Accordingly, I have begun the implementation of statement standardization in order to facilitate batch comparison and multi-method valuation of equities simultaneously.

+# Fundamental Analysis of Equities
 Currently, the extraction of key features from each statement has been implemented and combined in order to provide a summary glance at important equity characteristics.
 For example, the high level API (callable from program run.py) will yield this for the equity NVDA: